processing/p5.js-web-editor/README.md

 8. `$ docker-compose run server --rm bash -l`

 ## Production Installation
-1. Clone this repostory and `cd` into it
+1. Clone this repository and `cd` into it
 2. `$ npm install`
 3. Install MongoDB and make sure it is running
 4. Create a file called `.env` in the root of this directory that looks like